Daria-Andreeva/Cancer_Stat/README.md

 # ESOPHAGEAL CANCER INCIDENCE AND MORTALITY TRENDS IN RUSSIA 1993-2018
 First semestr project (Institute of Bioinformatics)

+Esophageal cancer (EC) is the eighth most common cancer worldwide and the sixth leading cause of cancer related mortality1.
+The aim of this study is to analyze changes in EC incidence and mortality trends using data from the Russian State Cancer Registry.

 ## Goal:
 to assess trends in the incidence and survival of esophageal cancer among the population of Russia from 1993 to 2018.